BenLauwens/Gutenberg/test/chapter04.md

 It is the vertical distance at ``x`` between the graph of ``f`` and the tangent line to that graph at ``x=a``.
 Observe that if ``x`` is “near” ``a``, then ``E\left(x\right)`` is small compared to the horizontal distance between ``x`` and ``a``.

-The following theorem gives us a way to estimate this error if we know bounds for the second derivative of f:
+The following theorem gives us a way to estimate this error if we know bounds for the second derivative of ``f``:

 !!! theorem